Miradils-Blog/website/content/posts/Misc/how-i-got-a-job-in-2-hours/index.md

 ---
 title: "How I got offer, interviewed and received a job all in 2 hours"
 date: 2023-10-15T15:30:00+02:00
-description: "How I started my journey"
+description: "How I started switched from embedded to web development"
 menu:
   sidebar:
     name: "How did switch to Web Development?"